bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 1: 00:07:31

-No, and it turns out Something like this has happened in the past with PIV16 that introduced, back in 2012, that introduced pay-to-script hash.
+No, and it turns out Something like this has happened in the past with PIV16 that introduced, back in 2012, that introduced `pay-to-script hash`.
 There was also one exception block.
-So there has been, there is precedent of having an exception block in the Bitcoin source code in this way.
+So there is precedent of having an exception block in the Bitcoin source code in this way.
 So the taproot would just have another exception block.

 Speaker 0: 00:07:51